ldilov/DeepSpeed-Fixed-Installer/README.md

 </div>

 ## About this fork
-This is the original deepspeed repo by Microsoft, but with modified installation procedure which fixes some small bugs that break the installation scripts.
+This is clone of the original deepspeed repo by Microsoft, but with modified installation procedure which fixes some small bugs that break the installation scripts.

 ## Latest News
 <b> <span style="color:orange" > DeepSpeed empowers ChatGPT-like model training with a single click, offering 15x speedup over SOTA RLHF systems with unprecedented cost reduction at all scales; [learn how](https://github.com/microsoft/DeepSpeed/tree/master/blogs/deepspeed-chat)</span>.</b>